-2.03 Interdisciplinary Collaboration
+2.3 Interdisciplinary Collaboration

-- (a) Social workers who are members of an interdisciplinary team should participate in and contribute to decisions that affect the well-being of clients by drawing on the perspectives, values, and experiences of the social work profession.
-Professional and ethical obligations of the interdisciplinary team as a whole and of its individual members should be clearly established. - (b) Social workers for whom a team decision raises ethical concerns should attempt to resolve the disagreement through appropriate channels.
-If the disagreement cannot be resolved, social workers should pursue other avenues to address their concerns consistent with client wellbeing.
+- (A) Social workers who are members of an interdisciplinary team should participate in and contribute to decisions that affect the well-being of clients by drawing on the perspectives, values, and experiences of the social work profession.
+Professional and ethical obligations of the interdisciplinary team as a whole and of its individual members should be clearly established. - (B) Social workers for whom a team decision raises ethical concerns should attempt to resolve the disagreement through appropriate channels.
+If the disagreement cannot be resolved, social workers should pursue other avenues to address their concerns consistent with client well-being.

-2.04 Disputes Involving Colleagues
+2.4 Disputes Involving Colleagues

-(a) Social workers should not take advantage of a dispute between a colleague and an employer to obtain a position or otherwise advance the social workers' own interests.

-(b) Social workers should not exploit clients in disputes with colleagues or engage clients in any inappropriate discussion of conflicts between social workers and their colleagues.
+- (A) Social workers should not take advantage of a dispute between a colleague and an employer to obtain a position or otherwise advance the social worker's own interests. - (B) Social workers should not exploit clients in disputes with colleagues or engage clients in any inappropriate discussion of conflicts between social workers and their colleagues.

-2.05 Consultation
+2.5 Consultation

-- (a) Social workers should seek the advice and counsel of colleagues whenever such consultation is in the best interests of clients. - (b) Social workers should keep themselves informed about colleagues' areas of expertise and competencies.
-Social workers should seek consultation only from colleagues who have demonstrated knowledge, expertise, and competence related to the subject of the consultation. - (c) When consulting with colleagues about clients, social workers should disclose the least amount of information necessary to achieve the purposes of the consultation.
+- (A) Social workers should seek the advice and counsel of colleagues whenever such consultation is in the best interests of clients. - (B) Social workers should keep themselves informed about colleagues' areas of expertise and competencies.
+Social workers should seek consultation only from colleagues who have demonstrated knowledge, expertise, and competence related to the subject of the consultation.